stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 return the final state or convert it with an additional function call.

+### Left Folds

 This is functional programming, and we'd like to abstract over such reoccurring patterns.
 In order to tail recursively iterate over a list, all we need is an accumulator function and some initial state.
-But what would be the type of the accumulator?
+But what should be the type of the accumulator?
 Well, it combines the current state with the list's next element and returns an updated
 state: `state -> elem -> state`.
 Surely, we can come